Bacopa

 History & Tradition

 Documented in the Charaka Samhita, one of Ayurveda's foundational texts, Bacopa has been used for thousands of years as a nervine tonic and cognitive enhancer.
+It is a cornerstone of the Ayurvedic pharmacopoeia, traditionally indicated for disorders of the central nervous system — including nervous states, anxiety, attention deficits, and convulsions — as well as water retention, bronchitis, and joint pain.

-In India, Bacopa was traditionally used to enhance mental clarity during meditation, regarded as a plant that "illuminates the mind."
-This cultural association with spiritual cognition directly informed its modern study as a nootropic.
-The name Sarasvati, one of its Sanskrit designations, links the plant to the goddess of knowledge and learning — further underscoring its deep historical role as a cognitive and neurological herb in Vedic medicine.
+In India, Bacopa was traditionally used to enhance mental clarity during meditation — regarded as a plant that "illuminates the mind."
+This cultural association with spiritual cognition directly informed its modern study as a nootropic, making it one of the most clinically investigated Ayurvedic herbs for cognitive enhancement.

 Parts Used & Formulations